timm/fun/docs/about.md

 Why transpiler to gawk?

 - My name is timm and I'm a language-a-holic.
-Give me Lisp, Python, Prolog, Lua, Julia and I will use high-order fucntions, unification, decorators, iterators, list comprehensions, metaclasses, macros[^note] and I will USE and ABUSE them for days and days and days and ...
+Give me a cool language[^note] and I use it.
+All of it.
+  High-order functions, unification, decorators, iterators, list comprehensions, metaclasses, macros[^note] and I will USE and ABUSE them for days and days and days and ...
 - The result is beautiful clever code (IMHO)... that no one else can understand  or use.